Frequency modulation: Bessel functions

 Frequency spectrum and waterfall plot of a 146.52 MHz carrier, frequency modulated by a 1,000 Hz sinusoid.
 The modulation index has been adjusted to around 2.4, so the carrier frequency has small amplitude.
 Several strong sidebands are apparent; in principle an infinite number are produced in FM but the higher-order sidebands are of negligible magnitude.

 In his 1922 FM paper, Carson pointed out an infinite number of side frequencies are generated when a carrier frequency is modulated by a signal frequency, the amplitudes expressed as Bessel functions.
 The separation is determined by the frequency of the modulating signal, and the amplitude dependent upon the modulation index.
 A table of Bessel functions of the first kind is used to determine the side frequency amplitudes.

 For the case of a carrier modulated by a single sine wave, the resulting frequency spectrum can be calculated using Bessel functions of the first kind, as a function of the sideband number and the modulation index.
 The carrier and sideband amplitudes are illustrated for different modulation indices of FM signals.
 For particular values of the modulation index, the carrier amplitude becomes zero and all the signal power is in the sidebands.

 Since the sidebands are on both sides of the carrier, their count is doubled, and then multiplied by the modulating frequency to find the bandwidth.
 For example, 3 kHz deviation modulated by a 2.2 kHz audio tone produces a modulation index of 1.36.
 Suppose that we limit ourselves to only those sidebands that have a relative amplitude of at least 0.01.
 Then, examining the chart shows this modulation index will produce three sidebands.
-These three sidebands, when doubled, gives us (6 × 2.2 kHz) or a 13.2 kHz required bandwidth.
+These three sidebands, when doubled, gives us a required bandwidth of 13.2 kHz (that is, 6 × 2.2 kHz).